staudenmeir/belongs-to-through/README.md

 ==================
 Inverse of HasManyThrough relation is missing from [Laravel](https://laravel.com/)'s ORM.
 Belongs-To-Through extends [Eloquent](https://laravel.com/docs/master/eloquent) ORM with  belongsToThrough relation.

+> Eloquent is awesome but it does have some problems.
+Checkout [Plug](https://github.com/znck/plug)!

 ![Belongs-To-Through](cover.png)

 <p align="center">